Nictiz/HL7-mappings/ada_2_fhir/ketenzorg/3.0.2/beschikbaarstellen/README.txt

     https://decor.nictiz.nl/art-decor/ada-data/projects/ketenzorg3.0/views/ketenzorg_30_index.xhtml

 ===Release Notes===
+2024-03-08
+* ELZ-186 Improved the logic for Composition.title.
+Now concatenates all unique diagnoses into the Composition instead of just the first.
 2023-04-25
-*         Protection against a sending system that sends duplicate E-lines 2021-12-14
+* ELZ-186 Protection against a sending system that sends duplicate E-lines.
+All E-lines are preserved, but only the first is used for building the Composition.title
+2021-12-14
 * MM-2740 Fixed handling of organizations with multiple ids (e.g. AGB, UZI) 2021-12-03